paultopia/plottyprint/readme.rst

    colors, default proportions appropriate for screen usage, and often interactive elements that don’t make sense on paper.
 While it’s possibly to convince those libraries to make plots for print, it’s a lot of work.
-(If you want to do that, I recommend using the Python port of `ggplot <http://ggplot.yhathq.com>`__ or the plotting convenience functions `in Pandas <https://pandas.pydata.org/pandas-docs/stable/visualization.html>`__.)
+(If you want to do that, I recommend using a Python port of `ggplot <https://github.com/has2k1/plotnine>`__ or the plotting convenience functions `in Pandas <https://pandas.pydata.org/pandas-docs/stable/visualization.html>`__.)

 The Plottyprint Solution